 When we review a company like SmileDirectClub, we start by digging through customer reviews to understand common issues and concerns.

 Given SmileDirectClub’s multi-year history, there are many genuine online reviews detailing customer experiences with the product.
 Generally, SmileDirectClub customers feel positive about their experiences, despite some hiccups along the way.
-Customer support seems to be hit-or-miss, but the company generally keeps its promises.
+Customer support has been hit-or-miss, but the company usually keeps its promises.

-Each set of aligners is well-made (most people don’t need to file down any rough edges or irregularities) and the treatment process is reportedly only mildly uncomfortable (if at all).
-Most customers report increased discomfort for the first day or two of each aligner set, especially when removing them after a long time.
-This pain subsides quickly and, for most customers, is not a major concern.
-A majority complete their treatment and feel satisfied with the results.
+Each set of aligners is typically well-made (most people don’t need to file down any rough edges or irregularities) and the treatment process is pretty comfortable overall.
+Many customers report increased discomfort for the first day or two of each aligner set, especially when removing them after a long time.
+This pain subsides quickly and, for the majority, is not a major concern.
+Most complete their treatment and feel satisfied with the results.

 Alternatives to SmileDirectClub

 While SmileDirectClub is a great clear aligner company, there are other at-home and in-office options to consider.
-Invisalign is the primary in-office option, and while it is more expensive than home aligners, dentists can achieve more advanced teeth movements with additional attachments.
+In-office options can achieve more advanced teeth movements with additional attachments.
 If you’re set on completing treatment from home, there are several other home aligner options worth considering.

 Invisalign vs SmileDirectClub

 For more intensive cases of teeth and jaw misalignment, Invisalign may be an ideal option given its versatility and comprehensiveness.
-Invisalign’s in-person oversight allows for supplemental attachments, elastics, and other appliances that induce more drastic and/or nuanced tooth and jaw movements.
+Invisalign’s in-person oversight allows for supplemental elastics and other attachments that induce more drastic and/or nuanced tooth and jaw movements.
 If you have a bite misalignment or a severe case of crowding or spacing, SmileDirectClub’s home aligners might simply be too limited for the results you’re after.

-And, if customer support is one of your top priorities, Invisalign may be a better option.
-You’ll have plenty of one-on-one time with your dentist (at least once per month) to discuss any concerns.
+And if customer support is one of your top priorities, Invisalign may be a better option.
+You’ll have plenty of one-on-one time with your dentist (every 4–6 weeks) to discuss any concerns.

 Straight Teeth Direct vs SmileDirectClub

-Straight Teeth Direct is one of the only home aligner companies with a remote monitoring service, and it gives them a leg up in effectiveness and customer service.
-And they guarantee their results by providing extra aligners to achieve your ideal smile (if necessary).
+Straight Teeth Direct has a robust remote monitoring service, and it gives them a leg up in effectiveness and customer service.
+Plus, they guarantee their results by providing five months of extra aligners to achieve your ideal smile (if necessary).
 Even with the added oversight, Straight Teeth Direct has lower initial prices than SmileDirectClub, and their financing plan doesn’t require a credit check either.
 Straight Teeth Direct’s commitment to quality, innovative technology, and reasonable prices make them one of the best options out there.

 Find out more about Straight Teeth Direct in our complete review.

-Take a look at our complete PlusDent review for more information.
+Take a look at our complete Virtuoso review for more information.

-Out of the top six U.K. home aligner products we reviewed, we rank SmileDirectClub #4.
-If you’re looking for the most convenient option and aren’t concerned about inconsistent customer support, then SmileDirectClub could be right for you.
-That said, if you want to compare your options, we invite you to check out our comprehensive comparison of the 6 best clear aligner services in the U.K. below.
+Out of all the U.K. home aligner products we reviewed, we rank SmileDirectClub #3.
+If you’re looking for the most convenient option or you’d like to work with a well-established brand, then SmileDirectClub is a great choice.
+Otherwise, we invite you to check out our review of Straight Teeth Direct, our top-rated home aligner company.

 Frequently Asked Questions